-The Groom+Style review team has included a “lucky sixth” option, because this great waffle maker is currently unavailable on Amazon and may not be in your local store, either.
+The Your House Garden review team has included a “lucky sixth” option, because this great waffle maker is currently unavailable on Amazon and may not be in your local store, either.
 But you should definitely keep an eye out for it coming back into stock.

 This machine makes delicious Belgian waffles and will immediately be noticed in your kitchen, because of its unique “gravity flip” design.
 The idea is simple: by being able to flip the entire waffle maker all the way around, gravity helps the batter spread fully across the cooking grids so that the waffle cooks evenly.